bio-miga/miga/manual/part2/requirements/mytaxa.md

 ## Krona

-If you followed the instructions for [conda](conda.md), you already have Krona.
+If you followed the instructions for [conda](conda.md) or [Homebrew](brew.md), you already have Krona.
 If you still need to install Krona, simply execute:

 ```bash
 curl -L \